flipacholas/Architecture-of-consoles/articles/gamecube.md

 So far, we've seen that on paper the memory capabilities are *fine* but could have been exceptionally better had Nintendo fitted more hardware to treat ARAM as an addressable memory block, for instance.

-Speaking of which, let's revisit the MMU used in Gecko.
+Speaking of which, let's revisit the MMU used in Gekko.
 The CPU, with its 32-bit address bus, can access up to 4 GB of memory, but the system houses nowhere near that quantity.
 So, to prevent exposing unpopulated (and unpredictable) memory addresses, 'virtual memory' addressing is activated by default to mask physical addresses with a safer, easily cacheable and continuous 'virtual' address map.

-To make this work, Gecko (and other PowerPC architectures) translate virtual addresses to physical ones with the following process:
+To make this work, Gekko (and other PowerPC architectures) translate virtual addresses to physical ones with the following process:
 1. Perform **Block Address Translation** (BAT): There are eight pairs of programmable registers (four for data and four for instructions) where each pair map a range of virtual address to a continuous range of physical addresses.
 The MMU attempts to find the physical address if it's found within those ranges.
 2. If BAT didn't work, read the **Page Table**: The MMU also stores a table that catalogues the physical location of pages (block of virtual addresses).
     - The MMU can take time to read a page table, so a **Translation look-aside buffer** (TLB) is included to cache recent reads.